Veterinary Orthopedic Surgery

 What is a Veterinary Surgery Specialist?

-Veterinarians wishing to become board certified must complete a three-year residency program, meet specific training and caseload requirements, perform research and have their research published.
+Veterinarians wishing to become board certified must complete a three-year residency program, meet specific training and caseload requirements, as well as perform research and have their research published.
 This process is supervised by current ACVS Diplomates, ensuring consistency in training and adherence to high standards.
-Some of the services available at VCA Animal Hospitals include:
+Some of the surgeries performed at VCA South Shore (Weymouth) Animal Hospital include:

 - Fracture repair